balihoo/play2-bootstrap3/README.md

 play2-bootstrap3
 ================

-View Helpers for Bootstrap 3 in Play 2
+View Helpers & Field Construtors for Bootstrap 3 in Play 2.
+Play generates bootstrap 2 compatible inputs, but if you want to use bootstrap 3 your are out of luck.
+This package makes it easy to use bootstrap3 styling in your views and forms.

 Using